Researching App Keywords

 App Keyword Optimization Step 1: Research

 The first step of developing a winning keyword strategy is about researching possible search terms and keywords relevant to your app.
+In general, the keywords you use in your store listings are different when aiming for app store optimization for Google Play compared to Apple App Store optimization.

 Do some Brainstorming & Draft a List with App Features and Use Cases